Zoltan-X/Genetics-IT/Note.md

 as stated in tha past few Years,
 for accumulating information in DNA or RNA.

+#### The cells construction theorem

+An approach to construct cells
+with 4 coding Elements,
+seems to be very difficult.

+This is caused by the richness
+of various cell types and
+the richness of various cell interactions.

+Therefore we should reconsider,
+how cell structures could be usefull defined and
+builtup with only a set of 4 instructions.

+First of all,
+we can not determine various molecular structures,
+with a set of only four instructions.
+This has to be determined
+by a vast set of interactions,
+that are controllable
+with a set of four instructive elements.

+This means,
+the cellular growth or building process
+is dependent to outer circumstances,
+like liquid bondings.

+Therefore,
+a set of four instructions
+has to be a universal instructions set,
+that would determine
+how cells are going to be constructed.

+This leads to the needs of
+having a molecular reactive amino acid as base,
+that would chain up reactions
+to the desired type of cell.

+Partial DNA sequences have to define RNA Sequences
+that are going to construct partially dependent structures.

+This makes it very complexe to consider right,
+because the handling of activated and inactivated gene Sequences,
+are not fully discovered nor really understood.

+The conception is about altering the process
+of releasing genetic sequences
+for reproduction of necesary elements
+at the right moment and
+a well formed RNA string.

+So what kind of 4 instructions would we need therefore?

+1. We would need an sequence initiator and terminator instruction.
+2. We would need something like an reproduction counter instruction,
+   that would terminate an expansive cell building up operation.
+3. We would need a molcular bonding construction.
+4. We would need a spatially determined RNA String form,
+   that would fit the cell building process,
+   by sticking to itself at specific points.

+The first topic is about to be something like Spin-L|R termination.

+The second and third topics should stick together,
+as sequences are somehow of a count delimiting purpose.
+So we would have a double option
+for constructing molecular bindings.
+The third aspect determines a wider set of
+cell build up bindings.

+The last topic determines a sticky bending,
+that would influence the cell structure.

+Therefore,
+the next chapter is about to point out to references.

 #### Out pointings

 As further suggestions are not the part of the Genetics IT,